Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 ## Expose a WebSocket server

 As outlined in the Application Gateway v2 documentation - it [provides native support for the WebSocket and HTTP/2 protocols](https://docs.microsoft.com/en-us/azure/application-gateway/overview#websocket-and-http2-traffic).
-For both Application Gateway and the Kubernetes Ingress - there is no user-configurable setting to selectively enable or disable WebSocket support.
+Please note, that for both Application Gateway and the Kubernetes Ingress - there is no user-configurable setting to selectively enable or disable WebSocket support.

 The Kubernetes deployment YAML below shows the minimum configuration used to deploy a WebSocket server, which is the same as deploying a regular web server:
 ```yaml